nup002/Mathboard/docs/update_firmware.md

 <img src="_media/bottom_labelled.svg" style="width: 100%; max-width: 500px;">

 ### Step 3: Drag and drop the firmware file
-When you release the Restart button, a folder named `RPI-RP2` should appear automatically on your computer.
+When you release the Restart button, a folder named `RPI-RP2` with a two files inside should appear automatically on your computer.
 Grab the firmware file you just downloaded, and drag-and-drop (or copy-paste) it to the `RPI-RP2` folder.
 Once the file has been transferred, the folder will close automatically.
 You're done!

 > [!TIP|label:No RPI-RP2 folder]
 > If the `RPI-RP2` folder does not appear, try keeping the Restart button pressed longer before releasing it.
 You